blackboard/jmh-gradle-plugin/README.md

 3. Provide a gradle task that can be invoked on the command line to run all benchmarks associated with a project.

 ## How to use the Plugin ##

 ```
 > gdl benchmarkJmh
 ```

-This task, by default, will run all JMH benchmarks found in the src/benchmark/java/... folder, and, by default, will produce an output text file, named jmh-output.txt, in the project build directory.
+This task, by default, will run all JMH benchmarks found in the src/benchmark/java/... folder, and, by default, will produce an output text file, named `jmh-output.txt`, in the project build directory.

 ### Where to put benchmarks ###
 The JMH Gradle plugin uses the standard gradle sourceSet layout for managing the location of its source-files.
 Therefore, all JMH benchmarks for your project, must be placed in *src/benchmark/java/...*

+### Installing the plugin ###
+The plugin is located in maven.pd.local
+If you are connected to blackboard's network, adding the following buildscript block to your project under test will give you access to the benchmarkJmh task.

 ```
 buildscript {